ibm-cloud-docs/security-compliance/rules.md

 11. Review your selections.
 To make an update, click **Back** to return to the section that you want to edit.
 12. Click **Finish and attach** to create your rule and [attach it to a scope](#evaluate-rules).

     If you're not ready to attach your rule, you can always save your rule and attach it later.
+But, your rule is not enforced until it is attached to a scope

-### Creating a rule by using the API
+## Creating a rule by using the API
 {: #create-rule-api}
 {: api}